vietlq/vietlq.github.io/content/post/permalinks-tags-images.md

 ## RSS Feeds & Sitemap

 Hugo provides default RSS feeds at [/index.xml](/index.xml).
+There's a RSS feed for each section as well.
+Section is the folder on the disk inside the folder `content` of your Hugo source.
+See RSS for the section `post`: [/post/index.xml](/post/index.xml).
+The same applies for taxonomies: [/tags/social-media//index.xml](/tags/social-media//index.xml).
 You can bookmark and use for your RSS reader.

+Another useful XML for search engines and for your visibility is Sitemap XML.
 The Sitemap link is available at [/sitemap.xml](/sitemap.xml).

 ## References